-'None' - The monitor is currently disabled and no streams can be viewed or events generated.

-- 'Monitor' The monitor will only stream feeds but no image analysis is done and so no alarms or events will be generated, - 'Modect' or MOtion DEteCTtion.
+- 'None' The monitor is currently disabled and no streams can be viewed or events generated. - 'Monitor' The monitor will only stream feeds but no image analysis is done and so no alarms or events will be generated, - 'Modect' or MOtion DEteCTtion.
 All captured images will be analysed and events generated where motion is detected. - 'Record' In this case continuous events of a fixed length are generated regardless of motion which is analogous to a convention time-lapse video recorder.
-No motion detection takes place in this mode. - 'Mocord' This is a hybrid of Modect and Record and results in both fixed length events being recorded and also any motion being highlighted within those events. - 'Nodect' or No DEteCTtion.
-This is a special mode designed to be used with external triggers.
-In Nodect no motion detection takes place but events are recorded if external triggers require it.
+No motion detection takes place in this mode.

+• 'Mocord' - This is a hybrid of Modect and Record and results in both fixed length events being recorded and also any motion being highlighted within those events.